 JGBs slip slightly as FOMC awaited for U.S. easing clues

-* 10-yr yield now 5 bp above last week's 6-week low * Superlong tenor still supported by life insurance demand-strategist TOKYO, Jan 30 (Reuters) - Japanese government bonds inched lower on Wednesday, in line with U.S. Treasuries ahead of the outcome of the U.S. Federal Reserve's two-day meeting later in the session.
-Investors will parsing the Fed's policy statement for any signals on when it might curb its bond buying.
-Any further suggestion that the U.S. central bank could pare back or end its latest round of quantitative easing before the close of 2013 could lead to a sell-off in Treasuries, which would in turn likely push JGB yields higher.
-In Asian trade on Wednesday, the yield on 10-year Treasuries rose as high as 2.021 percent, its highest since April last year.
-The 10-year JGB yield added half a basis point to 0.770 percent, moving 5 basis points above a six-week low of 0.720 percent hit last week.
-"There's a lack of market movers.
-Basically, it's more or less a function of U.S. Treasuries, at this point," said Le Ngoc Nhan, a strategist at Morgan Stanley MUFG Securities in Tokyo.
-"If market sells off further, the far back end of the curve should be well-supported by life insurers.
-There's still demand there," he said, and added that he recommends 7-/10-year steepener positions.
-The 10-year JGB futures contract ended down 0.02 point at 144.05, after moving in a relatively narrow range between 143.98 and 144.13.
-"It's hard to move much in a market like this," said a fixed-income fund manager at a European asset management firm.
-"When moves are very small, it's sometimes not even worth the trading costs," to take positions hoping to gain on market movements, he said.
-Superlong maturities were slightly weaker, as investors digested the government's issuance plan for fiscal 2013 JGB issuance.
-The plan, released late on Tuesday, was mostly in line with market expectations.
-Japan will issue a record 156.6 trillion yen ($1.73 trillion) of JGBs through regular auctions in the fiscal year from next April, including 42.8 trillion yen of bonds to finance spending.
-The finance ministry will also auction 600 billion yen of consumer price-linked bonds next fiscal year due to interest from overseas investors, but it has yet to decide the auction schedule.
-Because of the large supplementary budget for the fiscal year through March, "calendar-basis JGB issuance will increase to a record high, and concerns over fiscal reform remain," Bank of America Merrill Lynch said in a note to clients.
-The 20-year yield added 1 basis point to 1.785 percent, and the 30-year bond yield rose half a basis point to 2.000 percent.
-Japanese Prime Minister Shinzo Abe said on Wednesday that revising the Bank of Japan law could be an option in the future, keeping up pressure on the bank to make good its pledge to achieve a 2 percent inflation target.
+TOKYO, Jan 30 (Reuters) - Japanese government bonds inched lower on Wednesday, in line with U.S. Treasuries ahead of the outcome of the U.S. Federal Reserve's two-day meeting later in the session. * The 10-year JGB yield added half a basis point to 0.770 percent, moving 5 basis points above a six-week low of 0.720 percent hit last week. * Investors will be parsing the Fed's policy statement for any signals on when it might curb its bond buying.
+Any further suggestion that the U.S. central bank could pare back or end its latest round of quantitative easing before the close of 2013 could lead to a sell-off in Treasuries, which would in turn likely push JGB yields higher. * "There probably won't be big moves in JGBs today head of the Fed," said a fixed-income fund manager at a European asset management firm.
+"It's possible to put on small positions in the meantime, but when moves are very small, it's sometimes not even worth the trading costs," he added. * The 10-year JGB futures contract ended morning trade down 0.04 point at 144.03. * Superlong maturities were slightly weaker, as investors digested the government's issuance plan for fiscal 2013 JGB issuance.
+The plan, released late on Tuesday, was mostly in line with market expectations. * Japan will issue a record 156.6 trillion yen ($1.73 trillion) of JGBs through regular auctions in the fiscal year from next April, including 42.8 trillion yen of bonds to finance spending.
+The finance ministry will also auction 600 billion yen of consumer price-linked bonds next fiscal year due to interest from overseas investors, but it has yet to decide the auction schedule. * Because of the large supplementary budget for the fiscal year through March, "calendar-basis JGB issuance will increase to a record high, and concerns over fiscal reform remain," Bank of America Merrill Lynch said in a note to clients. * The 20-year yield added 1 basis point to 1.785 percent, and the 30-year bond yield also rose 1 basis point to 2.005 percent.